HL7/fhir-shorthand/input/pagecontent/reference.md

       "Bhujangasana, or Cobra Pose is a reclining back-bending asana in hatha yoga and modern yoga as exercise.
 It is commonly performed in a cycle of asanas in Surya Namaskar (Salute to the Sun) as an alternative to Urdhva Mukha Svanasana (Upwards Dog Pose)."
   ```

-* Define a code system for anteater taxonomy.
+* Define a code system for anteater taxonomy:

   ```
   CodeSystem: AnteaterCS